awsdocs/amazon-eks-user-guide/doc_source/control-plane-logs.md

 **To view your cluster control plane logs on the CloudWatch console**

-1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/home\#logs:prefix=/aws/eks](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/eks)\.
-This URL displays your current available log groups and filters them with the `/aws/eks` prefix\.
+1. Open the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/eks)\.
+The link opens the console and displays your current available log groups and filters them with the `/aws/eks` prefix\.

 1. Choose the cluster that you want to view logs for\.
 The log group name format is `/aws/eks/<cluster-name>/cluster`\.